Bill Renick

 William J. Renick (born June 16, 1953) is an American politician.

-Renick was born on June 16, 1953, to Jack and Lillie Jean Renick.
+Renick was born on June 16, 1953, in Ashland, Mississippi, to Jack and Lillie Jean Renick.
 He graduated from Frayser High School in Memphis, Tennessee.
 At the age of 18, he became one of the youngest elected officials in the history of Mississippi when he was elected an alderman for the city of Ashland.
 At the age of 27, Renick became one of Mississippi's youngest mayors.
-He was later elected a Benton County Supervisor, where he helped to start the Benton County Medical Center.
+He was later elected a Benton County Supervisor, where he helped to start the North Benton County Health Care, Inc. which would later become North Mississippi Primary Health Care, Inc.